ItCodinTime/Jarvis/README.md

 3. Try refreshing the extension
 4. Check browser console for errors

+### Text chat not working

+1. Ensure the extension popup is fully loaded
+2. Try typing simple commands first ("new tab", "scroll down")
+3. Check browser console for JavaScript errors
+4. Reload the extension from `chrome://extensions/`

 ### Commands not executing

-1. Ensure you're speaking clearly
+1. Ensure you're speaking or typing clearly
 2. Check that the command syntax matches the available commands
 3. Verify the extension has necessary permissions
 4. Try reloading the extension